genie-team/graphql-genie/docs/mutations.md

 ## Delete

 Deletes also have a single argument, input. input has where and clientMutationId arguments.
 The data returned will be of the record that used to exist

+Deletes also have a conditions argument, if the conditions don't pass the delete won't be performed.

 ### Examples